 Clearing is available between July and September.
 It is generally used by applicants who've received their exam results, but don’t yet have a university place to find suitable vacancies on higher education university courses.
 For further information please see UCAS Clearing website.

-The deadline to apply through Clearing for a place at the University of Central Lancashire will be confirmed in 2022.
+The deadline to apply through Clearing for a place at the University of Central Lancashire was Monday 25 September 2024.
+The deadline for Clearing 2024 will be confirmed in 2024.

 If you have received an offer from us, we'll send you an email with information about what to do next.
 Please follow the information detailed within the email carefully.

-Log on to UCAS Track to accept your place by clicking the 'Add Clearing choice' button.
+If you applied through UCAS you can log on to UCAS Hub (previously UCAS Track) to accept your place by clicking the 'Add Clearing choice' button.
 Enter the course details and institution code (C30).

-Once you have your results, you need to check your UCAS Track as early as possible to confirm your applications.
+Once you have your results, you need to check your UCAS Hub (previously UCAS Track) as early as possible to confirm your application status.
 You'll automatically be entered into the Clearing process if you are eligible.
-This may be because you received didn't receive any offers or because you didn't get the results you needed.
-You will get a Clearing number which is important when you're contacting universities.
+This may be because you didn't receive any offers or you didn't get the results you needed.

 You can apply through Clearing by calling your university of choice.
 Most universities will have a variety of ways to apply.
-At UCLan, you'll can contact us via telephone, apply online or receive an offer through social media.
+At UCLan, you can contact us via:

-International students will not be able to apply through Clearing 2022.
-International applications for September 2022 entry are now closed.
+International students were not be able to apply through Clearing 2023.
+International applications for September 2023 entry closed on 31 May 2023.

-If you are an international applicant and need information about CAS, visas or anything else, please visit our international applicants page.
+If you're an international applicant and need information about CAS, visas or anything else, please visit our international applicants page.

 If you already have your qualifications, you can view our UCAS Points Calculator to work out how many UCAS points you have.
 If you don't quite meet the UCAS points for your course, don't worry as there are many different options available to you.
-Just give us a call when our phone lines are open from 5 July 2022.
+Just give us a call when our phone lines are open.

-We may still be able to accept you on to the degree course for which you originally applied even if you don’t meet all the conditions of your offer.
-We'll make these decisions as quickly as possible and will update the status of your application on UCAS Track as soon as we can.
+We may still be able to accept you on to the degree for which you applied even if you don’t meet all the conditions of your offer.
+We'll make these decisions as quickly as possible and will update the status of your application on UCAS Hub (previously UCAS Track) as soon as we can.

 If the University cannot accept you onto your original course choice, we may be able to offer you an alternative course.
 For example, one of our Foundation Entry courses.
 If this is the case, we will email you to let you know.
-You'll also see this on UCAS Track.
-You must accept or decline the offer via UCAS Track within five days.
-If you accept it, information about registration will be sent to you and your first choice accommodation guarantee will still stand.
+You'll also see this on your UCAS Hub.
+You must accept or decline the offer via UCAS Hub within five days once you've received a decision from both you Firm and Insurance choices.
+If you accept it, information about course enrolment will be sent to you and your first choice accommodation guarantee will still stand.